-St Mary Magdalene Church and Lower, the Rose Bay Hotel on the corner of Dover Road, the former post office, the Royal Sydney Golf Course and five Norfolk Island pines in Vickery Avenue are the listed heritage items in the immediate vicinity.
+St Mary Magdalene Church and lower, the Rose Bay Hotel on the corner of Dover Road, the former post office, the Royal Sydney Golf Course and five Norfolk Island pines in Vickery Avenue are the listed heritage items in the immediate vicinity.
 These buildings and trees contribute prominently to the area's character and help form the established image of Rose Bay.
-Character buildings that a e of architectural merit and are important within the urban form and streetscape of the centre are identified in this chapter of the DCP.
+Character buildings that are it architectural merit and are important within the urban form and streetscape of the centrolare identified in this chapter of the DCP.